fiorix/go-redis/README.md

 for a list of supported commands - they're in alphabetical order.
 Contributors are welcome.

 Worth mentioning that this is not an experiment.
-I've written other Redis client libraries before, also very stable and used in large deployments by major companies.
+We've written other Redis client libraries before, also very stable and used in large deployments by major companies.